microsoft/FluidFramework/packages/framework/last-edited/README.md

 ```
 - To discard specific ops, provide the `shouldDiscardMessageFn` funtion that takes in the message and returns a boolean indicating if the message should be discarded.

-Take a look at [Vltava instantiateRuntime](../../../examples/components/vltava/src/index.ts) for an example of how this can be done.

-## Usage
+# Usage

-### For tracking the last edit on a Container:
+## For tracking the last edit on a Container:

 In instantiateRuntime, create a root component that implements IComponentLastEditedTracker.
 Then call `setupLastEditedTrackerForContainer` with the component id of the root component:
 ```